dagger/dagger/docs/current/cli/979595-reference.md

 This command is currently under development and is therefore hidden in the CLI.
 :::

 Open a shell in a container returned by a function.
-If no entrypoint is specified and the container doesn't have a default command, `sh` will be used.
+If no entrypoint is specified and the container doesn't have a default command, `sh` will be used for the shell.

 ### Usage